 Abuse isn’t always easy to detect, because it can involve more than just punching, hitting, or kicking.
 Some forms of abuse do not leave any physical marks, so it is important to pay close attention to your loved one’s general mood and emotional response during your visits and conversations.

 Pay attention to his or her body language and tone of voice around the nursing home staff and other personnel.
 If he or she seems unusually withdrawn, aggressive, depressed, or fearful, be on high alert.
 Everyone has “off days,” but ongoing uncharacteristic behavior may indicate that sexual, physical, or emotional abuse or nursing home neglect is taking place.
-Abuse can even be financial, though in these instances victims are generally unaware that they are being exploited for monetary gain.
+Abuse can even be financial, though in these instances victims are generally unaware that they are being exploited for monetary gain, as PA nursing home lawyers can explain.

 Speaking broadly, abuse means intentional mistreatment or deprivation, while neglect means failure to provide.
 Neglect is often unintentional and results from under-staffing and lack of resources, but that doesn’t make its effects any less harmful to the victim.
 Common warning signs of neglect include, but are not limited to: